What “Global Climate Justice” Means to Us

 Click on the below image to open The Carbon Map, which visually conveys how our countries fit into the climate change picture in terms of responsibility and risk.
 Click on Wealth (under Background), then Historical (under Responsibility), and then People at Risk and Poverty (under Vulnerability), refreshing each time to get a sense of the United States’ (and that of developed countries in general) relative role.

-It's clear that developed countries caused (and continue to cause) climate change and the global poor did not.
-We've got a lot more money to fix the problem, and they're more likely to experience the worst effects of climate change.
+Developed countries clearly caused (and continue to cause) climate change and the global poor did not.
+We’ve got a lot more money to fix the problem, and they’re more likely to experience the worst effects of climate change.
 At a minimum, we owe it to them to clean up after ourselves, and to compensate them for helping us do it.

 Climate Justice Is Also About Keeping Carbon In The Ground